Shivani1796/MonocularVisualOdometry-Using-3Views/README.md

+> **Credit:** *Shivani Baldwa, Raghav Jethliya, under the guidance of Professor Chuang-Jan-Chang from Ming Chi University of Technology, New Taipei City*

 ## Odometry using ORB, BRIEF Descriptors algorithm to show feature matching and detection in an image.

 **Calibration Parameter T265 CAMERA:**